Xanax (Alprazolam) Detox: Withdrawal Symptoms and Treatment Options

 What Happens When You Stop Taking Xanax?

-When a person reduces their dosage or abruptly stops taking Xanax, they may experience withdrawal symptoms.2 The type and severity of Xanax withdrawal symptoms can vary depending on several factors, including:3
+When a person reduces their dose or abruptly stops taking Xanax, they may experience Xanax withdrawal symptoms.2 The type and severity of Xanax withdrawal symptoms can vary depending on several factors, including:3

 • Frequency of use.